fvgm-spec/learn-airflow/README.md

   Installing Airflow in virtual environment
   ![installairflow](img/installing_airflow.png)

 * Create an Airflow User: In this step you'll need to create a user.
 This user will be used to login into the Airflow UI and perform some admin functions.
-Run the following in your command line
+Run the following in your command line:

   ```bash
     airflow users create \